simeonpashley/simeonpashley.github.io/_posts/2010-10-16-early-days.md

 **Hardware**
 I code everything on a Mac Mini now and my PC hasn't been on for many months.
-My PC is faster and I prefer W7 to OSX but it's also true that it's a damn sight noisier, consumes more power and I can't make iOS apps on it \*but\* I can do everything on a Mac.
+My PC is faster and I prefer W7 to MacOS but it's also true that it's a damn sight noisier, consumes more power and I can't make iOS apps on it \*but\* I can do everything on a Mac.
 I never thought I'd be in the Apple camp but needs must.